navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

    Tor circuit for a client accessing an Onion Service.

-The Onion Service builds three long-term circuits to the Introduction Points (IP) and publishes this information to a Tor Onion database, which is a Distributed Hash Table (DHT) made up of a group of stable relay machines called OSDirs (formerly known as HSDirs).
+The `Onion Service <#id9>`_ builds three long-term circuits to the Introduction Points (IP) and publishes this information to a Tor Onion database, which is a Distributed Hash Table (DHT) made up of a group of stable relay machines called OSDirs (formerly known as HSDirs).

 When a user enters an onion URL in the browser, the Tor client first contacts an OSDir to get the list of Introduction Points for the requested OS and chooses one of them.